hyperledger-archives/composer-sample-networks/packages/carauction-network/README.md

 **Transactions:**
 `Offer` `CloseBidding`

 The `makeOffer` function is called when an `Offer` transaction is submitted.
-The logic simply checks that the listing for the offer is still for sale, and then adds the offer to the listing, and then updates the offer in the `VehicleListing` asset registry.
+The logic simply checks that the listing for the offer is still for sale, and then adds the offer to the listing, and then updates the offers in the `VehicleListing` asset registry.

 The `closeBidding` function is called when a `CloseBidding` transaction is submitted for processing.
 The logic checks that the listing is still for sale, sorts the offers by bid price, and then if the reserve has been met, transfers the ownership of the vehicle associated with the listing to the highest bidder.
 Money is transferred from the buyer's account to the seller's account, and then all the modified assets are updated in their respective registries.

 To test this Business Network Definition in the **Test** tab:

-## Create an Auctioneer

 In the `Auctioneer` participant registry, create a new participant.